Lucas-Palomo/rango-event-caller/README.md

 "Test Works !"
 ```

-when you run without passing arguments, the function **default** is called.
+when you run without passing arguments, the function **init** is called.